 - Under many plans, you may not get an extra charge even when your phone says you are roaming.
 Find out how your plan works.

-4. Understand your options for data and text plans:
+Understand your plan options for data and text

 - If you have used data and text plans before – enough to know your usage pattern – talk to your carrier about the plan that will be best for you.